scivision/Andor-sCMOS-examples/README.md

 with Simcam it saves `image.bmp` with a test pattern of bar gradients.
 With the real camera it stores a dynamic-range compression 8-bit bitmap `.bmp` image.

+I have hard-coded 4x4 binning for my work--feel free to make it a command-line option.
+I have also hard-coded on the Spurious Noise Filter and Static Blemish Correction.

 More useful examples are in the Andor sCMOS SDK 3 user manual.